MWATelescope/manta-ray-client/README.md

 There are two types of MWA ASVO jobs:
 * Conversion: Average, convert and download a visibility data set (and optionally apply calibration solutions).
 * Download: Package and download a raw visibility data set.
 (This is recommended for advanced users, as the raw visibility files are in an MWA-specific format and require conversion and calibration).
+* Voltage: Raw voltage data from VCS observations.
+This option is restricted to members of the mwavcs team who have a Pawsey account.
+If you are interested in getting access to VCS data, please [contact us](maito:asvo_support@mwatelescope.org)

 ## Installation Options
 You must have an account on the [MWA ASVO website](https://asvo.mwatelescope.org)

 Set your API key as an environment variables in linux (usually in your profile / .bashrc).
 You can get your API key from [Your Profile page](https://asvo.mwatelescope.org/settings) on the MWA ASVO website.